ObjectProfile/Roassal3/README.md

 	- [What about the book Agile Visualization?](FAQ.md#What-about-the-book-Agile-Visualization)

-## Documentation
 A major effort on writing documentation is under construction.
-The wiki pages is currently the main source of documentation for Roassal3: https://github.com/ObjectProfile/Roassal3/wiki
+The wiki pages is yet another source of documentation for Roassal3: https://github.com/ObjectProfile/Roassal3/wiki

 ## Roassal3 as a dependent application